Dirty Rabbit

 Where to find good chai latte on the Costa Brava

-Other specialty cafés exist along the Costa Brava.
-For chai specifically made with real spices, the options are thin.
 If you're driving the coast and want something more than syrup in milk, S'Agaró is a stop that makes sense.
+It's not a detour — it's on the main road between the two biggest towns on the central Costa Brava.

 Why chai latte is everywhere but good chai is rare